My Spouse Is In Love With Someone Else – What Now?

 Is your spouse consumed with that other person?
 Understand that being obsessed, or consumed with another person, is not the kind of love that lasts a lifetime.
 No love that intense can last a lifetime.
 It has to come down to a more manageable kind of love.
 The kind of love that you likely have had in your marriage, that you were comfortable with and that you felt your spouse was comfortable with.

 As a matter of fact, I’m pretty sure that he or she was comfortable with that kind of love.
 Now, this thing has come along.
 This thing called limerence, and what happens in his or her head… Brain chemicals are actually changing.
-And those brain chemicals give them a sense of euphoria around this person they’re “madly in love with,” and they feel depression, or even anxiety when things aren’t going well with that other person.
+And those brain chemicals give them a sense of euphoria around this person they’re “madly in love with,” and they feel depressed, or even anxious when things aren’t going well with that other person.

 And again, I don’t have a blood test.
 I can give you a set of definitive characteristics that you can look at and go, “Oh yes, that’s definitely my spouse.”